XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/4_tx_history.py", language="py", start_with="def displayable_amount", end_before="def add_tx_row") }}

-This method takes a [currency amount](basic-data-types.html#specifying-currency-amounts) and converts it into a string for display to a human.
-Since it's used with the [`delivered_amount` field](transaction-metadata.html#delivered_amount) in particular, it also handles the special case for pre-2014 partial payments where the delivered amount is unavailable.
+This method takes a currency amount and converts it into a string for display to a human.
+Since it is used with the `delivered_amount` field in particular, it also handles the special case for pre-2014 partial payments where the delivered amount is unavailable.

 After that, add another helper method to the `TWaXLFrame` class: